 Many agribusinesses are finding valuable applications for drones and adding them to their asset registries.
-These small aerial devices might be rotor-type or fixed-wing, and remotely controlled by computer or manually.
+These small, remote control aerial devices might be rotor-type or fixed-wing, depending on size and expected use.

 Equipped with sensors, drones might collect data on temperature, moisture, slope, elevation, and humidity.
 And outfitting a drone with the proper spraying equipment allows precise control over which areas are treated, often an improvement over the broad coverage of traditional crop-duster aircraft.

 Measuring results on cultivation techniques is a huge advantage for agribusinesses.
-With drones gathering information from above, there are more opportunities to compare crop conditions year-over-year and assess the effectiveness of initiatives.
-This translates to bottom-line business insights.
+With drones gathering information from above, there are more opportunities to compare crop conditions year-over-year and assess the effectiveness of initiatives, delivering bottom-line business insights.

 And like other valued farming assets, drones require preventive maintenance to perform at their best.
 Farmers can use cutting-edge EAM software to schedule and document the required specialized maintenance and upgrades.